hon4/libsha1/README.md

 ```
 Be sure that the `sha1.h` file is installed and that you include it with `#include <sha1.h>`.

+## Test Information
+For test details, see the TESTS.md file.

 ## Use without install
 You can use it without installing sha1.h if you are compiling on a machine without root permissions by placing sha1.h in your project directory and including it with #include "sha1.h" instead of #include <sha1.h>.
 However, installation is generally recommended.